 In 1998, Sara Blakely didn’t have the right undergarment to wear to a party, so she made her own.
 This inspired her to launch Spanx, which she started with just $5,000.

 Blakely joined the billionaire’s club in 2012 and was the youngest self-made woman to make Forbes’ coveted World’s Billionaires list that year.
-She stepped down as CEO in February 2014 but returned to the helm two years later.
+She stepped up to helm her company again in 2016 after the departure of former CEO Jan Singer.

 A mother of seven and grandmother of 17, Hendricks is also a developer with controlling interest in Hendricks Holding Co., an investment and business development group.